 Gathering many and varied perspectives is crucial to finding potential biases, gaps, or vulnerabilities.
 This goes for both the inclusion of people and data from a wide population.
-Work together with subject matter experts from other fields, junior counterparts, or just people from other walks of life to expand your .
+Work together with subject matter experts from other fields, junior counterparts, or just people from other walks of life to expand your frame of reference.

 Some data science work requires more sensitivity due to the context in which it will be used.
 For instance, algorithms or experiments that impact health, social status, or finances should be considered more carefully.
 In statistics, we might think of this in determining the statistical power of a test.
 In data science, the power of the process must be adjusted based on the potential downstream implications.